tguens/understand-predict-winner.github.io/intro.md

 ## Why is predicting a challenge ?
 Predicting the elections' results is strongly related to understanding human behavior: why would one find a candidate or party appealing?
 Even if we have access to very detailed socio-economic variables or precise polls, there are abstract or latent variables that will the trend.
 Elements such as _popularity_, _mood_, or _influence of media_ are difficult to quantify, to detect or even define.
 Hence, we can cast doubt on predictions due to unknown parameters which can significantly influence the outcome.

-Presenting the noise within the data:
+_Presenting the noise within the data:_
 ![alt text](pictures/noisiness_proximity_points.png "Illustration of the noise within the dataset")

 ### Problematic
 **What are the economic, social or demographic factors that are the most influential to predict the popular vote?
 Are those actually accurate predictors?**
+_____________________
+###TODO
 In a preliminary work, we first collected information accross districts for instance poverty or origin statistics during the last five elections.

 We noticed that these factors have not been varying much during the last decade.
 Hence they are not sufficient to explain why some districts have different election results through years because these factors are almost constant.

 However they can help us to single out if a district is a Republican or a Democrat stronghold or rather a swing district.

 Finally, we also extended our study in time.

 Polls are a great indicator of the vote intentions at different time before the elections.
 Having the evolution of vote intentions before the elections can help us identify which political or social events can influence electors.
+_______________
 ### Description of data
 The following data was gathered, for visualization, exploration and model fitting.